Do You Pay Taxes On Workers’ Comp Checks?

 Will I get a tax form from workman’s comp in Michigan?

-There is no tax form that will be sent showing how much was paid in benefits.
-Disabled employees should not expect to receive a W2 or 1099 unless they performed actual work for the employer during the calendar year.
-Watch out for employers who forget to provide necessary tax documents when light duty or other favored work has been performed.
+Watch out for employers who forget to provide necessary tax documents when light duty work has been performed.
 A simple telephone call to the employer can save a lot of trouble with the IRS in the future.

 Do payments from workman’s comp cause other tax problems?

 Some disabled employees also receive Social Security Disability Benefits (SSDI).
-There is an offset when workman’s comp and SSDI add up to more than a prescribed “applicable limit.”
+There is an offset when workman’s comp and SSDI add up to more than a prescribed limit.
 Watch out because even though money is taken away from SSDI checks because of workman’s comp payments, it might still be considered taxable income.

 Our law firm never charges a fee to evaluate a potential case.
-Our law firm has represented injured and disabled workers exclusively for more than 35 years.
+Our law firm has represented injured and disabled workers exclusively for more than 40 years.
 Call (844) 316-8033 for a free consultation today.

 Related information: